Comet C/2025 A6 Lemmon, through a DSLR lens on Oct 27th, New Jersey

 Altitude: 9,000 feet above sea level

-Here sits the white dome of an observatory that runs the Mount Lemmon Survey (MLS).
+Far from human settlements, in the forests of central Arizona, sits the white dome of an observatory that runs the Mount Lemmon Survey.
 The survey is part of the Catalina Sky Survey - one of the most prolific surveys for detecting near earth objects.
-On January 3, the survey first detected a tiny moving dot on its computer screens, shifting it's position against a fixed background of stars.
+On the night of January 3, its 60 inch Cassegrain telescope diligently scanning the night skies, detected a tiny moving dot a few pixels wide, shifting its position against a fixed background of stars.

 | Mount Lemmon Survey Observatory at dusk.
 Source: Wikipedia |